garvit420/YT_comment_scrapper/README.md

 pip install youtube-comment-downloader
 ```
 ### How to run
 You can scrape comments by running `main.py`.
 The comments will be stored in `comments.json`.
-You can change the YouTube video link in `main.py`.
+You can change the YouTube video link and amount of comments to be scrapped in `main.py`.

 ### Usage as command-line interface
 ```